nmante/NMSet/README.md

 ## Source Code

-I've included a hash based implementation [hashset/hashset.hpp](hashset/hashset.hpp).
-A completed tree based implementation will be coming soon.
+I've included a hash based implementation [hashset/hashset.hpp](hashset/hashset.hpp) and a tree based implementation in [treeset/treeset.hpp](treeset/treeset.hpp).
 Usage of the two can be seen in [main.cpp](main.cpp).